 EBMUD relies on dams to store much of the water it supplies to customers.
-EBMUD manages 28 dams.
-Our main water supply comes from Pardee Reservoir, in the Mokelumne River watershed in the foothills of the Sierra Nevada Mountains.
-South of Pardee is Camanche Reservoir, which stores water for flood control and for downstream users.
-In the East Bay, there are five local water supply reservoirs and 21 open-cut reservoirs that hold treated water.
-The dams range from 10 feet to 360 feet tall and were built from the late 1800s to the late 1960s.
+EBMUD manages 26 dams.
+Our main water supply comes from Pardee Reservoir, which is located in the Mokelumne River watershed in the foothills of the Sierra Nevada Mountains.
+Downstream of Pardee is Camanche Reservoir, which stores water for flood control and for downstream users.
+In the East Bay, there are five local water supply reservoirs and 19 open-cut reservoirs that hold treated water.
+The dams range from 15 feet to 45 feet tall and were built from the late 1800s through the late 1960s.

 In September 2017, the State of California Division of Safety of Dams (DSOD) released a new classification and assessment of dams statewide.
 Nearly all of EBMUD’s jurisdictional dams – 21 in total – were assessed the highest rating of “satisfactory”.

 One dam – Lafayette Dam, built in 1927 – was assessed a “fair” rating.
 A “fair” rating means the dam can be operated safely in current conditions, but could be imperiled in rare events like earthquakes or hydrological conditions.
 Learn more about actions to step up dam safety.